Baked Garlic Fries

 - vegetable oil or cooking spray, for baking sheets

 - Step 1 Preheat the oven to 450 degrees F. Line two baking sheets with parchment paper and generously oil with baking spray.
 Set aside.

 - Step 2 Cut the potatoes lengthwise into 1/4-inch thick fries.
-Dry the fries off as best as possible and place in a large mixing bowl.
-Add the olive oil garlic, salt, pepper and Parmesan and using your hands, toss well to coat.
+Dry the fries off as best as possible and place them in a large mixing bowl.
+Add the olive oil garlic, salt, pepper, and Parmesan, and using your hands, toss well to coat.